coding-with-saad/AI-Nativebook/README.md

 -   **Module 3: NVIDIA Isaac Brain:** Implemented, integrating advanced perception and navigation.
 -   **Module 4: Vision-Language-Action (VLA) Module:** Implemented, enabling natural language interaction.
 -   **Website:** The Docusaurus website is live and has been recently upgraded for a better user experience.
+-   **RAG Chatbot Integration:** Implemented, providing an interactive Q&A experience based on the book content.

+## New Feature: RAG Chatbot

+An interactive RAG chatbot has been integrated into the Docusaurus frontend.
+This feature allows users to:
+-   Ask questions directly related to the book's content.
+-   Receive answers grounded in the provided documentation.
+-   See source citations (from the book sections) for the generated answers.

+The chatbot UI is accessible via a persistent floating button on the Docusaurus website.

 ## Modules